 - * Currently, the GDPR is not relevant for the EEA (no yet, but soon), keep yourself updated: http://www.efta.int/eea-lex/32016R0679

-Are you not sure if the GDPR applies to you or not?
-Do not hesitate to leave a comment or write to me at email@example.com, to arrange a meeting.
+Are you not sure whether the GDPR applies to you or not?
+Do not hesitate to reach out.

 Latest posts by Jessica Lam (see all)